 It was the Capital of European Culture in 2020 - a title it will hold until April 2021.
 On this occasion, a new museum was built showing the history of Rijeka, housed in the fabulous Sugar Palace (a former sugar refinery).

-This city in southwestern Poland suffered major damage in World War II, being under German occupation - but Steven Spielberg chose it as a replacement for East Berlin in the 1960s in his Oscar thriller, "Bridge of Spies ”.
+This city in southwestern Poland suffered major damage in World War II, being under German occupation - but Steven Spielberg chose it as a replacement for East Berlin in the 1960s in his Oscar-winning thriller "Bridge of Spies". ”.

 In 2016 it was the European Capital of Culture.
 The capital of Lower Silesia has gained a lot from these cultural experiences: attractive cafes and restaurants to retire to after exploring its architectural repertoire now occupy the city center.

 Sète is a coastal port city that includes Étang de Thau, a huge saltwater lagoon in the Mediterranean Sea.
 Tourists come here for the Bouzigues oysters - a thick mollusk that goes well with a cold glass of Picpoul de Pinet.

 The best time to visit the area is July, when the air and sea water temperature is the best and when you can listen to music from the Gilles Peterson World Festival.
 For the rest of the year, it's easy to pretend you're in Venice, with more cafes, but fewer tourists.

 As greening becomes more and more important for travelers, smaller cities like Lahti have a chance to shine.
 Crowned as the European Green Capital in 2021, the Finnish city is the 12th destination to receive the title after being overtaken by Lisbon the previous year.